-This article is for you, especially for you, if you have been thinking about going back to Mass this Christmas season.
+This article is for you, especially for you, if you have been thinking about going back to Mass.
 On the part of all of us at Catholic-Link, let me personally invite you back to mass (we even wrote a letter for you!): We want you back!
-Today’s articles looks to give you a few tips which we hope will enrich your experience.
-But remember, in the end it’s simple.
+Today’s article looks to give you a few tips which we hope will enrich your experience.
+But remember, in the end, it’s simple.
 We want you back.
 Just come!

 As with any special occasion, preparation is important.
 Putting on your best clothes makes an impact on how you feel and behave when you are there: dressing your best helps us to focus.
 See this article on what to wear to Mass if you are unsure.

 Secondly, look up the Gospel reading a day ahead; read it and let it sink in a bit (instead of going in blind).
 If you plan to go with your family, try reading it together.
 You can find the daily readings for each Mass here.
 In addition, you can also read a Gospel reflection to help you understand the meaning of the passage and how it can impact your life.
 See some Gospel reflections here.